AI agents for your Microsoft 365 tenant. Run locally, approved by you.

 What Microsoft Graph permissions do agents need?

 Each agent declares its required Graph scopes in its manifest.
 OpenAdminOS shows those scopes before install and before consent, so admins can see what an agent can read or propose changing before it runs.
+Enterprises can point the app at a private registry; the same scope declaration and write-confirmation rules still apply.

 What happens before a write agent changes my tenant?